 We can’t make healthcare less complex, but we can try to make it easier to understand.
 Below you will find some definitions and explanations of common terms you’ll find in our plans.

 The best way to maximize the benefits of your health plan is by choosing a participating in-network provider for your covered health care services.
-Our Individual and Family plans do not have coverage for out-of-network providers except for emergency and urgent care services.
+Our Individual & Family plans do not have coverage for out-of-network providers except for emergency and urgent care services.

 We offer three provider networks: